-Whether you are searching for yourself or you are a family member helping out, finding the best nursing home can be a difficult process.
+Whether you are searching for yourself or you are a family member helping out, finding the best nursing home near you can be a difficult process.
 For all involved it’s a new emotional and financial challenge.
 But the more prepared you are the better decision you’ll make.

 Before you do a lot of leg work, ask around.

-Selecting the Right Nursing Home
+Selecting the Right Nursing Home ↓

 After you’ve asked around (see above) and have some homes that sound promising, go for a visit.
 And think about these questions while you’re there.
 These questions will most likely lead to other questions.

 To be a certified Medicare/Medicaid provider, a nursing home must meet 150 requirements ranging from safe storage of food to protecting residents from physical and mental abuse.
 The State Survey Agency performs an inspection to rate the nursing home on these requirements.
 Ask to see a copy of this inspection report.
-You can also compare nursing homes on www.medicare.gov.

 Federal law states there must be enough staff to care for the residents.
 What is enough?
 There must be at least one RN for at least 8 straight hours, 7 days a week.
 And there must be either an RN or LPN (Licensed Practical Nurse) on duty 24 hours a day.